Management of velvet stags

-There are a number of factors that will affect the growth and quality of velvet and hard antler production in stags, whether weaner, rising two-year-old (‘R2’) or mixed age older stags (‘MA’).
+There are a number of factors that will affect the growth and quality of velvet antler production in stags, whether weaner, rising two-year-old (‘R2’) or mixed age older stags (‘MA’).

 - Deer welfare: during velvetting, the welfare of the stags must take priority at all times.

 - Enjoyment: if you enjoy what you are doing you will do it well.

 - Feeding: good feeding is essential to allow stags to express their genetic potential, but good feeding cannot compensate for a low genetic potential!

 - Genetics: breed to a programme and keep good records.
 Do this rigorously and consistently and your herd will make rapid genetic progress.

 - Stress: animals under stress (whether feed-related or peer-related) will not perform to their optimum potential.